TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Existing Documentation
 ----------------------

-Existing Documentation is kept until end of 2020.
+Existing legacy documentation is kept until end of 2020.
 Each documentation contains an information block that it's outdated, together with a link to the necessary steps.

 In order to migrate, follow :ref:`migrate`.
 The Documentation Team can setup redirects for old documentation to new documentation afterwards.
 Send a message